graphboltdev/docs/docs/graphql-client/README.md

 ### GraphQL autocomplete

-GraphBolt uses the introspection schema in order to provide you with autocomplete capabilities and help you write quesries.
+GraphBolt uses the introspection schema in order to provide you with autocomplete capabilities and help you write queries.

 ### Prettify